Aquilegia viridiflora is elegant, charming and choice.

 SEED SOWING ADVICE:

-Aquilegia viridiflora seed can be sown indoors at any time, or scattered directly in the garden during autumn or early spring.
+Aquilegia viridiflora seed can be sown in a punnet indoors at any time, or scattered directly in the garden during autumn or early spring.

 Now pat gently to ensure the seeds have good contact with the surface.